cleaner-bot/website/docs/rules.md

 If the same message is sent from multiple different guilds to the command server and if certain conditions are met, the command server will issue a global rule to combat the potential wave faster and better.

-## Lua Rules
+## Javascript Rules

 > **Warning**: This is experimental and only available to a small group of people.

-Lua rules allow for running *your* lua code on every message.
+Javascript rules allow for running *your* js code on every message.
 Basically like builtin rules but they're made by you, not the devs!

 Restrictions (subject to change):

-- instruction limit (10,000 instructions)
+- cpu time limit: 10ms
-- memory (100,000kb)
+- memory: 128kb (131072 bytes)